Active Scene Understanding via Online Semantic Reconstruction: Method

 \begin{itemize}[itemindent = 15pt] \item Safety: View point must be in free space and keep a safe distance away from obstacles; \item Visibility: Views should orient toward objects or frontiers to maximize information gain; \item Movement cost: Robot traverse path should be as short as possible. \end{itemize}

 In this case, we find Equation (\ref{oldnbv}) is not sufficient to find the most appropriate NBV for our system.
-Besides the gained information $I$, we also introduce the occupancy grid $T$ to measure the value in our view scoring field which would be helpful to measure the above three factors.
+In addition to the gained information $I$, we introduce the occupancy grid $T$ to measure the value in our view scoring field which would be helpful to measure the above three factors.

-To ensure robot safety, we get obstacle information from 2D projection of $T$, and only sample views which can keep a safe distance $0.35m$ from obstacles.
+To ensure robot safety, we get obstacle information from the 2D projection of $T$, and only sample views which can keep a safe distance $0.35m$ from obstacles.

-The next factor we consider is visibility to frontier.
+We further consider the visibility to frontier.
 Frontier is the boundary between (known) empty regions and unknown ones, which is a well known driving factor for robot exploration in robotics.
-We measure the visibility to frontier by counting the frontier voxels visible in the current view frustum.
+To this end, we measure the visibility to frontier by counting the frontier voxels visible in the current view frustum.
 Specifically, it is estimated based on $T$:

 where $r$ is the given view from voxel $v$ and $\Omega(v,r)$ means all the voxels in this view frustum.
-And we need to make sure the planned path should not be too long.
-However, we can not get the exact path length before the final path planning.
+We need to ensure that the planned path is not too long.

-Here we use an approximate distance estimation formulation to make this movement constraint. $L(v) = e^{-\frac{\text{dist}^2(v,v_{robot})}{2\sigma^2}}$ , where $v_{robot}$ is the current robot location.
+Here, we use an approximate distance estimation formulation in order to enforce this movement constraint. $L(v) = e^{-\frac{\text{dist}^2(v,v_{robot})}{2\sigma^2}}$ , where $v_{robot}$ is the current robot location.
 After formulating all these factors, we will discuss the details about how to assemble them to get 3D view scoring field.
 For each ground grid voxel $v$ of the given scene, we sample some different views.
 And the safety, visibility and movement factor are calculated for each view $r_i,i\in\{0...k\}$ of every $v$.
 And we will have the final view score formulation for each grid voxel $v$ with different camera view $r_i$, and we have a 3D visualization of this field in Figure~\ref{fig:vsf}(a):

-\paragraph{Optimization formulation} We will update this view scoring filed $F$ after each scan move, and the NBV can simply computed by this simple optimization $NBV = \arg\max_{v,r} F(v,r)$.
-However, the main challenge in this part lies in how to compute a collision-free path from the current robot position $v_{robot}$ to the $NBV$, so that the path maximizes the information gain of semantic reconstruction and minimizes the traverse distance.
+\paragraph{Optimization formulation} We will update this view scoring filed $F$ after each scan move, and the NBV can simply be computed by the optimization $NBV = \arg\max_{v,r} F(v,r)$.
+The main challenge in this part lies in how to compute a collision-free path from the current robot position $v_{robot}$ to the $NBV$, such that the path maximizes the information gain of semantic reconstruction and minimizes the traverse distance.